OpenVPN/tap-windows6/README.rst

 Notes

 - The command ``tapinstall install OemVista.inf TAP0901`` installs the driver
-- The ``tapinstall install`` step will pop up the "Big Scary Unsigned Driver Warning", you'll need to click OK.
+- Because your driver is not signed, the ``tapinstall install`` step will pop up the "Big Scary Unsigned Driver Warning", you'll need to click OK.
 - As a result, the driver will be copied into the Windows Driver Store

 Updating the Driver, and the Windows Driver Store::

-At some point, you will build a shinny new driver and want to try it out.
+At some point, you will build a shinny new driver and need to test it.

 - The command ``tapinstall remove TAP0901`` - removes the driver
 - However, the previously approved driver is still in the Windows Driver Store
 - Typing ``tapinstall install ...`` now, only re-installs the old driver that was copied into the driver store.

-Problem: The driver needs to be removed from the driver store also.
+Key step: The driver needs to be removed from the driver store also.

 - Details: https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc730875(v=ws.11)